Last Updated on November 27, 2024 by Aaron Barriga

 Causes of Crossed Eyes (Strabismus)

 Each eye is made up of six external muscles (known as the extraocular muscles).
 These muscles control the eye position and its movement.
-In a normal binocular vision, these muscles of both the eyes must be coordinated perfectly.
+In normal binocular vision, the muscles of both eyes must be coordinated perfectly.

 Strabismus can also occur due to eye injuries or general health conditions.